IkarosKappler/three-geometry-hellfix/README.md

 # three-geometry-hellfix
 A backport for the THREE.Geometry that went missing since r125.
-Name: Gmetry
+Name: `TGH.Gmetry`.

-Instead of using
+In the old days one would have created custom geometries like this (using the `THREE.Geometry` class):
 ```javascript

     import * as THREE from "three";